brikis98/ping-play/README.md

 `Pagelet.fromHtmlPromise` to wrap them in a `Pagelet` class.
 You can then compose `Pagelet` instances together using `HtmlStream.fromInterleavedPagelets`.

-To support out-of-order rendering, the `Pagelet` class wrap your content in markup that is invisible when it first arrives in the browser, plus some JavaScript that knows how to extract the content and inject it into the DOM.
+To support out-of-order rendering, the `Pagelet` class wraps your content in markup that is invisible when it first arrives in the browser, plus some JavaScript that knows how to extract the content and inject it into the right place in the DOM.
 The markup sent back by each `Pagelet` will look roughly like this:

 ```html
 <code id="pagelet1"><!--Your content--></code>